flams/olives/README.md

 ## Changelog

+###1.5.3 - 07 SEP 2013

+* Fix a bug in locationRouter causing a route to be called two times
+* locationRouter can start at a default route
+* Stack can also transit between two views by showing the new one and hiding the previously displayed

 ###1.5.2 - 04 SEP 2013

 * Fix a bug in LocationRouter that caused the URL not to be updated while navigating